SysKitTeam/docs-point/reporting/power-bi-reports.md

 * **Type** of resource or user that is within the resource
 * **Users Permissions** shows the type of permission a user has within the resource - Admin, Member or Contributor
 * **External**

+Once the report is generated, on the right side under the section **Go to Report**, you have the option to directly generate the **Power BI Inventory report**.

 The Power BI Permissions report can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the report**.